hellincarolina/PythonExamples/README.md

 It's required to create an empty directory name "emptydirectory" inside test_data directory in order to successfully run the unit tests on test_find_file.py.
 However, you can change the data to run the tests by replacing the directories/files with existing ones on your local machine.

+Run the unit test by executing the command "pytest" on a command line console, inside the test directory.

+`../test >> pytest`